Sunenpha: Temples and edifices

 The reign of Swargadeo Pramatta Singha was marked with peace and prosperity of the Ahom Kingdom.
 He utilized his peaceful reign in the construction of temples and buildings.
 He constructed the famous Rang Ghar, an amphitheater made of bricks and had two roofs, for the purpose of animal fights and other amusements during the festivals like Bihu.
 Even though his father Swargadeo Rudra Singha constructed an amphitheater during his reign, it was made of wood and bamboo.
 The Rang Ghar is reputed as the oldest existing amphitheater in Asia.
 Pramatta Singha also caused the gatehouses of Garhgaon to be built in bricks.

 He also erected the temples of Sukreswar and Janardan in Guwahati.
-In 1749 CE, he raised a temple at North Guwahati at the place where his father Swargadeo Rudra Singha had breathed his last; an image of Shiva named Rudreswar was placed in the temple, and lands and paiks were endowed for the maintenance of the temple.
+In 1749 CE, he raised a temple at North Guwahati at the place where his father Swargadeo Rudra Singha had died; an image of Shiva named Rudreswar was placed in the temple, and lands and paiks were endowed for the maintenance of the temple.
 The temple is known as Rudreswar Temple and hence the village was named Rudreswar.
 He also constructed several buildings in Hajo, which includes one Ganesh temple and the Fakuwa Dol, located near the Hayagriva Madhava Temple, where every year the festival of Holi is celebrated.
 The boundary wall around Hayagriva Madhava Temple, also around the steps leading to the temple premises were also constructed during his reign.